nostr-protocol/nips/xxx.md

 - Message forward/backward secrecy; only members can decrypt messages.
 - Due to sender anonymity, it's challenging to count the sender's messages.
 - Fast key rotation, suitable for large groups.

+Limitations:

+- The public can count how many messages a group has.
+Group changes and key rotations can be counted as well.

 ### Event Kind Definitions